Three Stages of Lithium Plating and Dynamic Evolution Processes in Pouch C/LiFePO4 Batteries

 Figure 8.
 Schematic of in-situ impedance-thickness measurement method monitoring the lithium plating process, along with boundaries indicating different stages of lithium plating occurrence.

 During continuous charging cycles, researchers observed that Stage II (lithium nucleation and growth) and Stage III (extensive dendrite growth) in the second cycle occurred earlier compared to the first cycle.
-They attributed this to residual lithium on the graphite surface from the first discharge cycle, which reduced the nucleation barrier for subsequent lithium plating during charging, thereby leading to premature lithium plating.
-Additionally, researchers cycled three batteries within different SOC ranges corresponding to the proposed stages of lithium plating evolution (no plating, lithium nucleation and growth, dendrite growth).
+They attributed this to residual lithium on the graphite surface from the first discharge cycle, which reduced the nucleation barrier for subsequent Li plating during charging, thereby leading to premature lithium plating.
+Additionally, researchers cycled three batteries within different SOC ranges corresponding to the proposed stages of Li plating evolution (no plating, lithium nucleation and growth, dendrite growth).
 They utilized an internally developed Electromotive Force (EMF) measurement method to analyze the State of Health (SOH) and Active Lithium Loss (LLI) of batteries across different cycle numbers.
-The results indicated that early onset of lithium plating and dendrite growth accelerated battery capacity loss, potentially causing capacity drops.
-This underscores the critical importance of detailed analysis and monitoring of lithium plating evolution processes to advance the application of lithium-ion batteries under extreme conditions.
+The results indicated that early onset of Li plating and dendrite growth accelerated battery capacity loss, potentially causing capacity drops.
+This underscores the critical importance of detailed analysis and monitoring of Li plating evolution processes to advance the application of lithium-ion batteries under extreme conditions.

 Figure 9. (a) Variation of Rct,a across three cycles, and (b) starting SOC of Stage II/Stage III during these cycles. (c) Discharge capacity variation with cycle number for three batteries cycled within different SOC ranges.
 Under equivalent total charge throughput, changes in (d) State of Health (SOH) and (e) Active Lithium Loss (LLI) of batteries.